Casper College has found a new leader for the Thunderbirds

 Douglas native Ty Larson returns to Wyoming as the new head coach for Casper College Men’s Basketball.
 (Courtesy photo)

 Casper College has found a new leader for the Thunderbirds.
-The college announced today that Douglas native Ty Larson has been named the new men’s basketball head coach for the Thunderbirds going into the 2026-27 season.
-Larson brings with him a strong background in collegiate basketball and recruiting.
+Ty Larson has been named the new men’s basketball head coach, bringing a high-level coaching pedigree from Arizona State and the Big 12 back to his home state of Wyoming.
+Larson also brings with him a strong background in collegiate basketball and recruiting.

 Larson replaces interim head coach Deion Anderson, who filled in following the resignation of Tom Parks last April.
 Larson will officially take over on Monday, April 6.